Article 1

 Article 9

-HDFS Java Client Practice: Upload/Download Files, Directory Scan
+HDFS Java Client Practice: Upload/Download Files, Directory Operations and API Usage

 Article 10